feathersjs/feathers/website/content/api/events.md

 # Events

 Events are the key part of Feathers real-time functionality.
-All events in Feathers are provided through the [NodeJS EventEmitter](https://nodejs.org/api/events.html) interface.
+All events in Feathers are provided through the [EventEmitter](https://nodejs.org/api/events.html) interface.
 This section describes

-- A quick overview of the [NodeJS EventEmitter interface](#eventemitters)
+- A quick overview of the [EventEmitter interface](#eventemitters)
 - The standard [service events](#service-events)
 - How to allow sending [custom events](#custom-events) from the server to the client